-Dillon grew up in Central Oklahoma raised in a musical family by her composer/professor/jazz-player/church-choir-director father, Bob Dillon, and her mother, Betty Lou, a former vocal teacher who sang hymns around the house.
+Dillon grew up in Central Oklahoma in a musical family.
+Her composer/professor/jazz-saxophonist/church-choir-director father, Bob Dillon and her mother, Betty Lou, a former vocal teacher who sang hymns around the house, surrounded her with music.
 After graduating from the University of Oklahoma, a move to Seattle led to travel, adventure and varied musical opportunity.
 Nancy performed in roots-based bands and was in demand as a backing vocalist and session singer until her decision to focus on songwriting in the New Millennium.
-In 2004, Dillon released her first studio solo album recorded with Grammy Award-winning engineer, Garey Shelton.
-A rootsy outing of mostly original songs, "Just Let Me Dream" gained airplay around the world and was highly praised by reviewers.
+In 2004, Dillon released her first solo studio album with Grammy Award-winning engineer, Garey Shelton.
+A rootsy outing of mostly original songs, Just Let Me Dream gained airplay around the world and was highly praised by reviewers.

-With the release of her 2nd album, "Roses Guide To Time Travel" (2010), Dillon began a musical exploration of her American roots.
-For "Roses Guide" she designed a haunting image of an old time locomotive for the cover and dedicated the album to her great-grandfather Kansas trainman and BLFE Union Officer, Asa Dillon.
-In addition to performing, she continued her travels throughout the New West writing and singing songs of railroads and Okies, Texas tornados and lonely roads of red dirt.
+The release of her 2nd album, Roses Guide To Time Travel (2010), began a musical exploration of Dillon’s American roots.
+She designed a haunting image of an old-time locomotive for the cover and dedicated the album to her great-grandfather Kansas trainman and BLFE Union Officer, Asa Dillon.
+She continued her travels throughout the West writing and singing songs of railroads, Okies, Texas tornados and lonely roads of red dirt.